skizzo/react-native-motion-manager/README.md

 # react-native-motion-manager

 CMMotionManager wrapper for react-native, exposing Accelerometer, Gyroscope, and Magnetometer.
+(SKIZZO FORK)

 ### Add it to your project